paypal/nemo-core/README.md

 ### driver

-Here are the `driver` properties recognized by Nemo.
+Here are the `driver` properties recognized by Nemo-core.
 This is ALL of them.
 Please be aware that you really only need to supply "browser" to get things working initially.

 #### browser (optional)